FAQ on ordering and availability

 Where can I find my tracking information?

 We will send your package tracking number in a shipping confirmation email.
 Notice that you receive this once your package is prepared for shipment, it can take a few days to be fully processed and picked up by the postal service.
+For international tracking please refer to our shipping page for more details.

 Why isn’t the tracking on my order being updated?